0xfe/lumen/README.md

 # Generate a new keypair (address and seed) with the alias mo
 lumen account new kelly

+# What's kelly's address?
+lumen account address kelly

-# Use --fund to fund it with some XLM to create a valid account
+# Use --fund to fund it with some XLM to create a valid account.
+This is required
+# for all new accounts before you can transact on them.
-lumen pay 10 --from mo --to kelly --fund
+lumen pay 1 --from mo --to kelly --fund

 # Create a trustline for kelly to Citibank's USD, then pay her
 lumen trust create --from kelly --to USD-citi